-7. Conclusion on Derivative Actions
+Conclusion of Derivative Actions

 Shareholder derivative litigation is an important tool for shareholders concerned with the conduct of corporate directors and officers, and to rectify the harm caused by wayward corporate fiduciaries.
-It is of the utmost importance that concerned shareholders remain cognizant of the importance of strong corporate governance and faithful fiduciary conduct, and proactively seek to effect positive corporate changes.
+It is of the importance utmost that concerned shareholders remain cognizant of the importance of strong corporate governance fiduciary conduct. and faithful and proactively seek to effect positive corporate changes.
 Companies with strong leaders and effective corporate governance measures are more profitable for their shareholders, and in the right circumstances a derivative action can ensure that the companies are as productive and profitable as possible.

-VI.
-Mergers & Acquisitions Litigation
+V. Mergers & Acquisitions Litigation